samueldmq/samueldmq-old-website/_posts/2017-03-08-the-next-step.markdown

 </p>

 <p align="justify">
-In terms of helping me to draw my career plan and giving me advices, thank you again Vicky and Allison for your support and time, I really appreciate it.
+In terms of helping me to draw my career plan and giving me advice, thank you again Vicky and Allison for your support and time, I really appreciate it.
 </p>